What Happens When You Stop Drinking Soda? 6 Things To Look Out For

-You and Diet Dr Pepper go together like Abbi and Ilana.
+You and Diet Dr Pepper go together like peanut butter and jelly.
 You can’t get through your 4 p.m. meeting without a Mountain Dew.
 Watching a movie in the theater is unbearable without an ice-cold Cherry Coke.

 But it’s time to face the facts: Soda is really terrible for you (except this weird sugar-free kale soda, but it sounds disgusting).
 And guys, we hate to break it to you, but even diet soda isn’t as great as you think.

-Here are six things that might happen if you decide to quit.
+Here are six things that might happen when you stop drinking soda.

 Sorry, this first part’s gonna hurt.
 If you’ve been drinking soda regularly for years, you probably can’t quit cold turkey without a headache for a day or two.
 (Diet soda drinkers, you too.)
 Take an ibuprofen, sip black tea, and it’ll be over before you know it.